 but it’s been rare in the last 15 years since Apple introduced OS X.

-At this point, the BSOD is almost totally gone, which means of course it’s time for a nostalgic gallery that brings back all the pain of past computing while keeping you savely ensconced in a modern operating system.
-Our friends at Techcrunch were proud to oblige, with a gallery they call “27 old-school computer error screens that will fill you with anxiety.”
+At this point, the BSOD is almost totally gone from our daily lives.
+What does that mean?
+Well, means of course it’s time for a nostalgic gallery!
+I found one that brings back all the pain of past computing.
+At the same time, it keeps you savely ensconced in a modern operating system.
+Our friends at Techcrunch were proud to oblige.
+Take a look at this a gallery they call “27 old-school computer error screens that will fill you with anxiety.”
 It’s a nice gentle walk back to the days when computers were a little less of a sure thing.
+Yes, they posted it about five years ago, but it’s as much “fun” as it ever was.
 Enjoy!